BeZide93/BGMPS2Tool/README.md

 The MIDI/BGM rebuild path now also trims per-track padding aggressively.
 The tool still writes the track-size table and, for looped builds, preserves the original KH2 track-slot structure, but it no longer pads every track back up to the original template slot length if those bytes are unused.

 Short-loop handling on tricky MIDI/SF2 material has also been re-balanced again so the current loop/pitch behavior stays much closer to the good `v0.6.67` sound on tracks like `152`, while still keeping the newer ADSR controls and diagnostics.

+The MIDI/SF2 pitch path now also keeps a single canonical `UnityKey/FineTune` representation internally, so tiny residual pitch offsets are less likely to cause unnecessary retuning on random instruments.

 ## Included Files